 Q_PLUGIN_METADATA in its declaration.
 Another rule is that the plug-ins in pgModeler must have a basic directory structure in order to be properly loaded when the application starts:

 [PGMODELER_PLUGINS_DIR]/ | + - pluginA/ | + ---- (lib)*(pluginA.)(so|dylib|dll) (library) | + ---- res/ | +--- pluginA.qrc (resource file) | +--- /pluginA (context) | +--- pluginA.png (icon)

 On the above schema, the directory named

 pluginA is located on the root directory used by pgModeler to load plug-ins.
 This directory stores all the assets and components of the extension.
-Inside the folder, there is the icon file that must be mandatorily named under the form
+Inside that folder, there is

 Since the plug-in obviously needs to access the tool's features exposed by its classes, there are two ways to accomplish this: build the plugin with pgModeler or build the plugin using a pre-installed copy of pgModeler and its source.
 The next subsection explains both building modes.